 What is addiction?

+Addiction – Rehab Treatment.
 Addiction is a disease which affects approximately one in ten people.
 It centres in the mind and affects the physical body.
-Whilst the most obvious aspect of addiction is the harmful usage of the drug of choice – marijuana, powder cocaine, crack cocaine, speed, ecstasy, heroin, methadone, crystal meth, hallucinogens, benzodiazepines and other prescription medication etc – it is the underlying thinking which needs the most intensive treatment to break the cycle of addiction.
+Whilst the most obvious aspect of addiction is the harmful usage of the drug of choice – marijuana, powder cocaine, crack cocaine, speed, ecstasy, heroin. methadone, crystal meth, hallucinogens, benzodiazepines and other prescription medication etc. It is the underlying thinking which needs the most intensive treatment to break the cycle of addiction.

+Addiction – Rehab Treatment.
 The mental aspect of addiction is the obsessive and compulsive thinking surrounding drug usage.
 Even when the individual is not actually using drugs, they can have overwhelming cravings to do so.
 This is what compels the addicted person to get drugs, often putting themselves at risk in the process.
-This thinking manifests itself as a kind of tunnel vision – blocking out, or at the very least overriding, any rational thoughts of why they should not use.
-Even in the face of extreme negative consequences, it is this Obsessional thinking which drives the addict to continue their quest for more drugs.
+This thinking manifests itself as a kind of tunnel vision.
+Blocking out, or at the very least overriding, any rational thoughts of why they should not use.
+Even in the face of extreme negative consequences.
+It is this Obsessional thinking which drives the addict to continue their quest for more drugs.

 Why else does an individual use drugs when all evidence shows that it is causing them great harm?
 One of the reasons is that life without drugs, in the absence of a recovery programme, can be extremely painful – the addict feels compelled to use, despite the problems it is causing in their life.
 Their thinking can be so distorted that they believe that drugs are providing them with some relief from life’s difficulties – it is life that is the problem for them, not drugs.
 Deep down, however, most addicts know that the drugs are destroying them and making life even harder to deal with.